jeffvance/openshift-ceph-ex/README.md

 bcd54ae963c2        tutum/mysql                   "/run.sh"           4 seconds ago       Up 2 seconds                        k8s_mysql-from-template.55d85000_ceph-mysql-pod_default_24320626-525a-11e5-9d3b-52540039f12e_612d72e5
 ```

-Using the above container ID, we can inspect the docker logs and then run a shell inside this container and access a simple database (previously created), as follows:
+Using the above container ID, we can inspect the docker logs, and then run a shell inside this container to show the ceph/rbd mount and to access a simple database (previously created), as follows:

 ```
 $ docker logs bcd54ae963c2